Vizsgaremek-CarCatalog/Backend/README.md

-# Car Showcase
+# Car Showcase Backend

-A web application for browsing, comparing, and managing a catalog of cars.
-Features include user authentication, car filtering, favorites, and an admin dashboard for managing car listings.
+This backend application powers a web-based car catalog, allowing users to browse, compare, and manage a variety of cars.
+The main features of this system include user authentication, car filtering, favorites management, and an admin dashboard for managing car listings.

 ## Prerequisites